borud/nethsm/README.md

 ## Completeness

-This library is almost complete, but does not yet support tags for keys and descryption for asymmetric keys.
-These will be implemented if or when the need arises, but at the time of writing we have no use cases.
+This library does not support

+- Tags
+- Network configuration
+- Reboot
+- Software update